rakeshsingh/my-gen-ai-apps/README.md

-# RAG-App-using-Ollama-and-LangChain
-Retrieval-Augmented Generation (RAG) combines retrieval of information from a document database with generative AI to provide accurate and contextually aware answers.
-In this article, we'll walk through how to build a basic RAG-based application using Python and Streamlit to create a conversational interface for document querying.

 ## Overview

-This project is a part of my self-development Retrieval-Augmented Generation (RAG) application that allows users to ask questions about the content of a PDF files placed in folder.
-The app uses techniques to provide accurate answers based on the document's content.
-The application leverages Ollama, Llama 3-8B, LangChain, and FAISS for its operations.
+This project, contains codes written by me as part of a learning excercise to learn more about Generative AI concepts, and large language models.

+The skeleton of this repository was taken from [https://github.com/isurulkh/RAG-App-using-Ollama-and-LangChain].
+Thanks @isurulkh for your great introduction.

-## Features
+## Example Gen-AI Bots/Agents

-- **Ask Questions About PDFs:** Simply place a PDF file in the `data` folder or upload from Web UI and start asking questions about its content.
-- **LLM Models:** Utilizes Ollama and Llama 3-8B for generating responses.
-- **Efficient Document Retrieval:** Uses LangChain and FAISS for efficient document retrieval and processing (PDF Only).
-- **Duplicate Handling:** The app checks the vector database for duplicates and avoids adding them if they already exist.
+1. Build a basic gen-ai chat model using ollama, and langchain, that reads data from your local directory, and answers questions based on it [agent_cli.py]
+    - modify the dev.ini configurations, and update the **DATA_FOLDER** variable to map to a directory on your local machine that contains the files that you want your gen-ai agent to read from
+2. Build a basic gen-ai chat bot, and a ui using ollama, langchain, and streamlit. [agent_chat_ui.py](agent_chat_ui.py)
+3. Build a basic gen-ai chat bot using ollama, langchain, and ui using streamlit.
+Enhance it further by a RAG workflow powered by Chroma DB. [agent_chat_ui_rag.py](agent_chat_ui_rag.py)

 ## Getting Started

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.12 or higher
 - Required Python packages (see `requirements.txt`)
-- Ollama Installation with Llama 3 installed
+- Ollama Installation with llama3.2 installed

 ### Installation